 BlueplanetDivers are a 5 star certified PADI, eco operator dive centre in Koh Lanta, and like goecophuket they are also a member of the international group AWARE.

 In addition to running beach clean ups and offering diving certification courses as well as instructor training courses, they also have a heavy awareness aspect in which they run educational classes on responsible diving.

-Give yourself a hearty slap on the back.
+Diving Squad -at ease!
 You are now empowered with the knowledge of everything you need to know about diving in Thailand.
-You are now ready to get out there and dive! (…Or Snorkel).
+You are now ready to get out there and dive!